 Richmond Public Libraries

-The idea of storing written information is as old as civilization, cheap and evidence makes clear that forms of libraries existed as long ago as 5000 years.
-Today, price libraries house media of all kind.
-From books to magazines, drugs encyclopedias and audio recordings, DVDs and documents, microfilm, maps, and more, the information you can access with a library card and your imagination is staggering.
+The idea of storing written information is as old as civilization, and evidence makes clear that forms of libraries existed as long ago as 5000 years.
+Today, libraries house media of all kind.
+From books to magazines, encyclopedias and audio recordings, DVDs and documents, microfilm, maps, and more, the information you can access with a library card and your imagination is staggering.
 With Internet access, your local library opens onto the world.
 The Richmond area boasts a number of libraries that offer residents opportunities to learn, relax, and discuss just about anything.

 Family Resource Centers